Jimmy Page: Early life

-Although interviewed for a job as a laboratory assistant, he ultimately chose to leave secondary school in West Ewell to pursue music, at age fifteen – the earliest age permitted at the time – having gained four GCE O levels and on the back of a major row with the school Deputy Head, Miss Nicholson, regarding his musical ambitions, about which she was scathing.
+Although interviewed for a job as a laboratory assistant, Page ultimately chose to leave secondary school in West Ewell to pursue music at age 15 – the earliest age permitted at the time.
+Page had gained four GCE O levels and had a major row with the school Deputy Head Miss Nicholson regarding his musical ambitions, about which she was scathing.

 Page had difficulty finding other musicians with whom he could play on a regular basis.
 "It wasn't as though there was an abundance.
 I used to play in many groups... anyone who could get a gig together, really."
-Following stints backing recitals by Beat poet Royston Ellis at the Mermaid Theatre between 1960 and 1961, and singer Red E. Lewis' backing band the Redcaps.
-Lewis had seen him play with the Paramounts.
+Page had stints backing recitals by Beat poet Royston Ellis at the Mermaid Theatre between 1960 and 1961.
+He also played with singer Red E. Lewis' backing band the Redcaps after Lewis had seen Page play with the Paramounts.
 After the departure of guitarist Bobby Oats, Page was asked by singer Neil Christian to join his band, the Crusaders.
-Christian had seen a fifteen-year-old Page playing in a local hall.
+Christian had seen 15-year-old Page playing in a local hall.
 Page toured with Christian for approximately two years and later played on several of his records, including the 1962 single, "The Road to Love".

 During his stint with Christian, Page fell seriously ill with glandular fever and stopped touring.
-He put his musical career on hold and concentrate on his other love, painting, and enrolled at Sutton Art College in Surrey.
+He put his musical career on hold and concentrated on his other love, painting, and he enrolled at Sutton Art College in Surrey.
 As he explained in 1975:

 [I was] travelling around all the time in a bus.
 I did that for two years after I left school, to the point where I was starting to get really good bread.
 But I was getting ill.
 So I went back to art college.
 And that was a total change in direction.
 That's why I say it's possible to do.
 As dedicated as I was to playing the guitar, I knew doing it that way was doing me in forever.
 Every two months I had glandular fever.
 So for the next 18 months I was living on ten dollars a week and getting my strength up.
 But I was still playing.